ImCatherineNoel/Preprocessing-II/To-Do.md

 DONE == Add your team lead as collaborator on Github.
 DONE == Clone your OWN version of the repository (Not Lambda's by mistake!).
 DONE == Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+DONE == Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.